grei-ufc/pade/docs/user/behaviours/behaviours.md

 	- _Returns:_
 		- `None`

 - **read(block = True)**:  reads the first message from the messages queue.
-If there is no messages to read and the `block` argument follows the standard (`True`), the method will block the behaviour until a message arrives.
+If there is no messages to read and the `block` argument is `True`, the method will block the behaviour until a message arrives.
 If the `block` argument is set to `False`, the method will try to read a message only once, and, then, can return an `ACLMessage` object or `None` object.
 	- _Arguments:_
 		- `block`: `bool` argument that set the mode of the method to wait a message arrives (blocking) or not (non blocking).
 	- _Returns:_